willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 # Excitation backpropagation {#sec:ebp}

-Excitation backpropagation[@zhang2016_TopdownNeuralAttention] (EBP) is an attention mapping method based on selective tuning model of attention[@tsotsos1995_ModelingVisualAttention] inspired by the visual processing pyramid of primates. *Visual attention* is the mechanism through which information from the visual field is selected.
-Attention can be split up into two distinct processes: *top down attention* and *bottom up attention*[@connor2004_VisualAttentionBottomUp].
-Bottom up attention is driven by raw sensory input shifting attention to potential regions of interests;
+Excitation backpropagation[@zhang2016_TopdownNeuralAttention] (EBP) is an attention mapping method inspired by visual attention in the primate visual cortex. *Visual attention* is the mechanism through which information from the visual field is selected.
+Attention can be split up into two distinct processes:
-regions that 'pop out' from the visual field, e.g. a shiny gold coin on the floor; whereas top down attention refines the input based on high level goals ;
-regions satisfying the actor's search criteria e.g. spotting a friend in a crowd of people.
-Tsotos \etal{} propose a binary winner-takes-all (WTA) model of visual attention inspired by the primate visual cortex and the top-down bottom-up model of visual attention called the selective tuning model[@tsotsos1995_ModelingVisualAttention].
-Zhang \etal{} adapted the model of Tsotos \etal{} into a probabilistic formulation called Excitation Backpropagation capable of producing probabilistic attention maps instead of binary attention maps.
+*top down attention* and *bottom up attention*[@connor2004_VisualAttentionBottomUp].
+Bottom up attention is driven by raw sensory input shifting attention to potential regions of interests: regions that 'pop out' from the visual field, e.g. a shiny gold coin on the floor.
+Top down attention refines the input based on high level goals: regions satisfying the actor's search criteria e.g. spotting a friend in a crowd of people.
+Tsotos \etal{} propose a binary winner-takes-all (WTA) model of visual attention inspired by the primate visual cortex and the top-down bottom-up model of visual attention called the *selective tuning model*[@tsotsos1995_ModelingVisualAttention].
+Zhang \etal{} adapt the selective tuning model of Tsotos \etal{} into a probabilistic formulation called Excitation Backpropagation capable of producing probabilistic attention maps instead of binary attention maps.
+The probabilistic attention maps confer the relative importance of regions in the input to a CNN based on a top-down attention signal provided by the researcher indicating their interest in activation of specific neurons in a chosen layer.

-Like the top-down bottom-up model of human attention, EBP decomposes attention into two parts: bottom-up and top-down.
+Like the top-down bottom-up model of primate attention, EBP decomposes attention into two parts: bottom-up and top-down.
 The model makes the following
 assumptions: